tylernathanreed/laravel-relation-joins/README.md

 });
 ```

-When using a "Belongs to Many" relationship, a pivot model must be specified for soft deletes to be considered.
+When using a "Belongs/Morph to Many" relationship, a pivot model must be specified for soft deletes to be considered.

 <a name="joining-through"></a>
 ### 5. Joining through relationships